tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-to-sa-or-not-to-sa.md

   - Microsoft SQL Server Admin

 ---
 The question was raised again if SA should be disabled.
-First, it doesn&#8217;t matter if you do not utilize SQL Server Authentication.
+First, it doesn't matter if you do not utilize SQL Server Authentication.
 The account is then disabled in the first place.
 Most instances have mixed mode enabled however so SA is a major concern and a huge pet peeve of mine.

-So to put it lightly&#8230;
+So to put it lightly…

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//NoEntry.gif" alt="" title="" width="292" height="301" />